 Time: 12pm-5pm (includes lunch) Registration opens at 11am

-Location: Pryzbyla Center Great Room, Catholic University of America
+Location: Pryzbyla Center Great Room, The Catholic University of America

-Cost: $15 General; Free for University Faculty and Students
+Cost: $15 General; Free for University Faculty and Students, Clergy, and Press

-Hosted by Catholic University of America and Sponsored by the School of Business and Economics
+Hosted by The Catholic University of America and Sponsored by the School of Business and Economics